-The building(s) must be constructed generally within the Generalised Building Area designated on the Sector Plan Map.
+The building(s) must be constructed generally within the Generalised Building Area designated on the Sector Plan Map (refer Figure 5).
 Pedestrian walkways and awnings may project into the nominated setbacks.

 7.3.4 Site Coverage and Building Location

 .1 The maximum site coverage within the sector is fifty per cent (50%).